SummaryRead the full fact sheet

 Bone marrow transplants for thalassaemia major

-A bone marrow transplant is the only chance of a cure, but the risks are considerable.
+At this time, a bone marrow transplant is the only chance of a cure for thalassaemia major, but the risks are considerable.
 The odds of finding a compatible donor are around 30 per cent and most donors are siblings.
 This operation is more successful in young children who don’t suffer from iron overload, but graft rejection or even death can still result.

 The risks involved mean that bone marrow transplantation is not a viable option for some families.
-It should be remembered that a person with thalassaemia major can live a normal life with regular transfusions and medication.
+Remember that a person with thalassaemia major can live a normal life with regular transfusions and medication.
 Genetic research is continuing in the hope of finding a cure.